ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering version scc-apply
 {: #scc-apply}

 Run the following command to add a Security and Compliance Center scan to your version.
-You must add security and compliance information to your version and validate your version before you can add a scan.
+Add security and compliance information to your version and validate your version before you can add a scan.

 ```bash
   ibmcloud catalog offering version scc-apply [--instance-region REGION] [--scan SCAN] [--service-instance INSTANCE] [--target-account-name NAME] [--target-api-key KEY] [--timeout TIMEOUT] [--version-locator LOCATOR] [--wait WAIT]